xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 ### 4.1 Create Terraform configuration

-Start by adapting the example from [the docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/sql_database) to match what you see in the Azure portal.
+Start by adapting the example from [the docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/mssql_database) to match what you see in the Azure portal.
-You'll want to add an `azurerm_sql_server` and `azurerm_sql_database` resource to your existing config.
+You'll want to add an `azurerm_mssql_server` and `azurerm_mssql_database` resource to your existing config.
 Don't worry about getting every property just right yet, as long as you can run `terraform plan` without errors.

 You should see that Terraform wants to create these as new resources when you run `terraform plan`.